Answers to common questions about XPayLabs — deployment, supported blockchains, API integration, webhooks, security, and zero-fee pricing model.

-This page answers frequently asked questions about XPayLabs.
+Answers to frequently asked questions about XPayLabs — deployment, supported blockchains, API integration, webhooks, security, and pricing.
 For integration-specific questions, refer to the relevant guide or API reference page.

 Fully self-hosted.
 You deploy the gateway on your own infrastructure using Docker Compose.
 XPayLabs does not operate a hosted SaaS platform.
 All data, keys, and funds stay within your control.